NLP4CALL 2023 & MultiGED Shared Task

 - Ramon Ziai, Universität Tübingen, Germany

 - Robert Östling, Stockholm University, Sweden

-- David Alfter, CENTAL, Institute for Language and Communication, Université Catholique de Louvain, Belgium and Språkbanken Text, Department of Swedish, multilingualism, language technology, University of Gothenburg, Sweden; david dot alfter at uclouvain dot be (Organizing chair)
+- David Alfter, Center for Digital Humanities, Department of Literature, History of Ideas, and Religion, University of Gothenburg, Sweden; david dot alfter at gu dot se (Organizing chair)

 - Elena Volodina, Språkbanken Text, Department of Swedish, multilingualism, language technology, University of Gothenburg, Sweden; elena dot volodina at svenska dot gu dot se